vanesascode/100-days-of-code/log.md

 ***

-Day4️⃣6️⃣: September 22, 2023 challenge - Happy with the #ContactList 🌟
+Day 4️⃣6️⃣: September 22, 2023 challenge - Happy with the #ContactList 🌟

 In the final stage of the contact list activity using the @4geeksacademy school #API, I think I’ve learned quite a bit about the way in which you manage the states and the functions from your #ContextApi in #React, and into your components.